HaniRauf/Hani-Bint-E-Rauf/README.md

 <h2 align="left">🧑‍💻 About Me</h2>

 <ul align="left">
-  <li>🛠️ Experienced in data cleaning, data analysis, visualization, and IoT-based solutions</li>
+  <li>📊 Experienced in data cleaning, preprocessing, analysis, and visualization using Python</li>
-  <li>🔍 Skilled in web scraping using Python (BeautifulSoup, Selenium)</li>
+  <li>📈 Create compelling 2D and 3D data visualizations using libraries like Matplotlib, Seaborn, and Plotly</li>
-  <li>📚 Currently exploring: Deep Learning, Model Deployment, and Social Network Analysis</li>
+  <li>🧠 Skilled in building and evaluating machine learning models for predictive analysis</li>
-  <li>🎯 Career Goal: To become a full-stack Data Scientist and freelance Python developer</li>
+  <li>🛠️ Proficient in tools like Jupyter, Pandas, NumPy, and Scikit-learn</li>
-  <li>🎓 Background in mathematics with hands-on project work in smart systems and data-driven applications</li>
+  <li>🎓 Background in mathematics with hands-on experience in applied data science projects</li>
 </ul>

 ---